 The “weights” are your thoughts and emotions.
 The “muscle” is your attention.
-(Not a perfect metaphor, but it’s enough to start the flexing.)
+(Not a perfect metaphor, but it’s enough to start flexing.)

 There are plenty of places to learn basic, introductory techniques for beginners.

-There are literally hundreds – even thousands - of different techniques that all operate under the banner of “meditation.”
+But there are literally hundreds – even thousands - of different techniques that all operate under the banner of “meditation.”
 Some folks, for some reason, seem to skip over this part, and talk as if they are teaching “the” one-and-only technique, while there are tons of others that they’re either unaware of or aren’t telling you about.

 The techniques can range from guided fantasies to mental imagery to walking to TM, as well as counting breaths, mantras, mental visualizations, mindfulness, suggestions, self examinations and inquiries, and on and on.